Former National Young Marines of the Year

 Jason Asbill, J.D., M.P.A.

-Jefferson Parish Sheriff’s Office Young Marines in New Orleans, Louisiana
+Jefferson Parish Sheriff’s Office Young Marines, New Orleans, Louisiana

 “At an early age, the Young Marines set me on a path to success.
 The Young Marines helped me develop leadership skills which I continue to use in my professional life.
 The youth organization also instilled a duty to serve others.
 The experience I am most thankful for, however, is the opportunity to work on teams where diversity is the norm."